PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

 * reside in the execution stage of the pipeline
 * compute arithmetic functions in the most general sense
-* behave deterministically i.e., given the same inputs they always compute the same results
+* behave deterministically, i.e. given the same inputs they always compute the same results
 * addressed using special approximate instructions.

 <img src="/paco-cpu/images/PACO_core.png" alt="PACO core" width="400" style = "margin:30px">